Research Visa Sponsorship Jobs in Maryland

 Which visa types are most common for research roles in Maryland?

-H-1B is the most common visa for research positions requiring a specialized degree, such as biomedical scientist, data scientist, or research analyst roles.
+H-1B visa is the most common visa for research positions requiring a specialized degree, such as biomedical scientist, data scientist, or research analyst roles.
 J-1 visas are widely used for postdoctoral researchers, particularly at NIH and university medical centers.
 O-1 visas appear for researchers with demonstrated distinction.
 Many university and federal lab positions also support permanent residency through the EB-1B or EB-2 NIW pathways.

 Which cities in Maryland have the most research sponsorship jobs?